nitryuu/fynami-site/src/content/privacy-policy.md

 snippet: "How We Handle Your Data"
 ---

-PetVibe (“the App”) is developed and published by **Kevin Sebastian Arief** (“we,” “us,” or “our”).
+Fynami (“the App”) is developed and published by **Kevin Sebastian Arief** (“we,” “us,” or “our”).
-This Privacy Policy explains how PetVibe handles user data, what information is collected, and how it is used.
+This Privacy Policy explains how Fynami handles user data, what information is collected, and how it is used.

 ---

 ## 1. Overview
-PetVibe is a mobile app that helps users manage their pets’ activities, feeding schedules, and related information.
+Fynami is a mobile app that helps users manage their pets’ activities, feeding schedules, and related information.
 The App operates primarily **offline**.
 Most user data is stored **locally on your device** and is not transmitted to any external servers, except when required for specific features such as purchases or error reporting.

 ---

 ## 2. Information We Collect

-PetVibe is designed to collect and process the minimum amount of data necessary to function properly.
+Fynami is designed to collect and process the minimum amount of data necessary to function properly.

 ### a.
 Local Data
 - Feeding plans, weight records, and other pet data are stored **locally** on your device.